ChrisYef/Y-LAB/README.md

 ```sh
 npm install -g electron
 ```

+#### Setting Up the Repository

-3. Clone the repo by typing:
+1. Clone the repo by typing:
 ```sh
 git clone https://github.com/log-basee/y-lab.git
 ```
 [Download the repo](https://github.com/log-basee/y-lab/archive/master.zip) if you can't clone it and extract the file
-5. Enter the folder directory by typing:
+2. Enter the folder directory by typing:
 ```sh
 # if you downloaded the repo
 cd y-lab/master